Was Oswald an Expert Marksman?

 Marina Oswald testified that on one occasion she saw him take the rifle, concealed in a raincoat, from the house on Neely Street.
 Oswald told her he was going to practice with it. …

 Marina Oswald testified that in New Orleans in May of 1963, she observed Oswald sitting with the rifle on their screened porch at night, sighting with the telescopic lens and operating the bolt.

 In an internal Warren Commission memo, Wesley Liebeler criticised an early draft of the Warren Report, pointing out that “we should be more precise in this area [Oswald’s rifle practice], because the Commission is going to have its work in this area examined very closely”.
 He tacitly admitted the weakness of the evidence by begging the question: “the best evidence that Oswald could fire his rifle as fast as he did and hit the target is the fact that he did so”.

 In 1967, following the publication of the earliest books refuting the Warren Commission’s case against Oswald, CBS broadcast a four–part series attempting to revive the lone–gunman hypothesis.
 Like the Warren Commission, CBS employed professional shooters to try to duplicate Oswald’s alleged feat.
-Again the experts used better–quality rifles in more favourable circumstances, and again they failed.
+CBS’s experts used better–quality rifles in more favourable circumstances.
+They, too, failed to do what Oswald was supposed to have done.
 The narrator of the series, Walter Cronkite, discarded the inconvenient evidence just as Liebeler had done: